 We naturally expect you to have lots of questions: for some of the most common ones, you will find the answers right here.
 We also recommend that you download the Application Pack.

-There is no fee to apply or audition for Southbank Sinfonia’s fellowship, our annual programme for graduate musicians.
+There is no fee to apply or audition for Southbank Sinfonia’s fellowship, our annual programme for musicians in the early stages of their professional careers.

 Officially there is no age limit for Southbank Sinfonia though principally we are here to help people in the first few years of their career, so most members are usually in their twenties.
-Some have just graduated, but others have already been working for a few years, so you can still apply even if you left education a while ago.
+Some have just graduated or completed equivalent training, but others have already been working for a few years, so you can still apply even if you left education a while ago.

-No. Many Southbank Sinfonia players have completed an undergraduate or postgraduate music degree in the UK and are therefore familiar with living and working in a major UK city, but each year we also welcome players who have studied abroad.
+No. Many Southbank Sinfonia players have completed an undergraduate or postgraduate music degree in the UK and are therefore familiar with living and working in a major UK city, but each year we also welcome players who have studied abroad and those who have taken an alternative route to get to where they are now outside of formal education.

-Every country has its own specifications about whether a visa or any other documents are needed to work in the UK, so you should check online what is expected of you.
-We have authorisation from the UK Border Agency to assist a small number of musicians to gain a work visa to move to the UK for the duration of the Southbank Sinfonia programme.
-We encourage applicants to arrange their own visas wherever this is possible (for example with a Tier 5 Youth Mobility Visa).
-We regret that if you are not able to arrange a visa for yourself which enables you to live and work in the UK for the period of Southbank Sinfonia’s programme, we may be unable to take your application forward, but you are warmly welcome to contact us at auditions[AT]southbanksinfonia[DOT]co[DOT]uk to discuss this in more detail if you are not sure of what is required.
+If you are not a British national and do not have existing permission to settle in the UK under the EU settlement scheme or other valid leave to remain in the UK, you will need to acquire a visa to enable you to undertake the Southbank Sinfonia programme.
+We have authorisation from the UK Home Office to assist a limited number of musicians to gain a visa to move to the UK for the duration of the Southbank Sinfonia programme via the ‘Temporary Work – Creative worker’ UK visa route.
+We encourage applicants to arrange their own visas wherever this is possible (for example via the Youth Mobility Visa Scheme).
+If you are not able to arrange a visa for yourself which enables you to live and work in the UK for the period of Southbank Sinfonia’s programme, we will do all we can to arrange a visa on your behalf within the limits permitted to us by the UK Visa & Immigration service, however we are unable to guarantee that we will be able take your application forward, as a result of these limitations.
+You are warmly welcome to contact us at auditions[AT]southbanksinfonia[DOT]co[DOT]uk to discuss this in more detail if you are not sure of what is required.

-Whatever happens, we are committed to welcoming musicians of all nationalities, both from the EU and beyond.
+As you are likely aware, Britain left the European Union on 31 January 2020.
+Therefore, musicians based in the EU or EEA will need a visa in order to participate fully in our 2022 – 23 fellowship.
+We are committed to continuing to welcome musicians of all nationalities, both from the EU and beyond.
 At the heart of Southbank Sinfonia is an amazing collection of cultures, languages and personalities that make our orchestra all the stronger.
 As an organisation, we are actively committed to the principle that music transcends borders and that dedicated musicians from overseas have much to contribute to Britain’s diverse musical heritage, just as British musicians do abroad.
 We will keep doing all we can to ensure talented young musicians can join us and make a positive impact in Britain.
 As a result, we hope you will apply for Southbank Sinfonia.
 If you have any concerns relating to Brexit and would like to talk to one of the team, we are very happy to hear from you.

 Yes.
 All of our team, guest artists and partner organisations converse and write in English, so it’s vital that you have very good use and understanding of the language.

-In order for you, and all your fellow players, to get the greatest value from being part of Southbank Sinfonia, we do expect you to commit to the whole programme from February to November.
-Our usual working pattern allows you many Mondays, Fridays and weekends to pursue your other career interests.
-Occasionally some concerts and workshops fall on these days but we will provide you with a list of these ‘dates to note’ when first joining, and then in good notice throughout the year.
+In order for you, and all your fellow players, to get the greatest value from being part of Southbank Sinfonia, we do expect you to commit to the whole programme from September to August.
+Our usual working pattern allows you many Mondays, Fridays, and weekends to pursue your other career interests.
+Occasionally some concerts and workshops fall on these days, but we will provide you with a list of these ‘dates to note’ when first joining, and then in good notice throughout the year.

 In addition to being part of an orchestra, we are also mindful that each of you will have individual professional goals.
 These are determined by you at the beginning of the programme, with regular opportunities to reflect on your progress with our Artist Development Manager throughout the fellowship.